-1. To receive the Directors' Statement and Audited Financial Statements for the year ended 31 December ("FY") 2020 and the Auditor's Report thereon.
-2. To approve Directors' Fees of \$191,427 for FY 2020 (FY 2019: \$205,644).
-3. To re-elect/elect the following Directors who would be retiring in accordance with the Company's Constitution and who, being eligible, offer themselves for re-election/election as Directors of the Company: - (a) Dato' Gan Khai Choon - (b) Mr Goh Kian Chee - (c) Mr Hoh Weng Ming (appointed on 3 August 2020)
+1. To receive the Directors' Statement and Audited Financial Statements for the year ended 31 December ("FY") 2022 and the Auditor's Report thereon.
+2. To approve Directors' Fees of \$192,000 for FY 2022 (FY 2021: \$194,507).
+3. To re-elect the following Directors retiring in accordance with the Company's Constitution and who, being eligible, offer themselves for re-election as Directors of the Company: - (a) Mr Goh Kian Chee - (b) Mr Hoh Weng Ming

-Detailed information on the Directors who are proposed to be re-elected/elected can be found under the sections on "Board of Directors" and "Additional Information on Directors Seeking Re-election/Election at the 58th Annual General Meeting" of the Annual Report 2020.
+Detailed information on the Directors who are proposed to be re-elected can be found under the sections on 'Board of Directors' and 'Additional Information on Directors Seeking Re-election at the 60th Annual General Meeting' of the Annual Report 2022.